 Importantly we must remember the sun will heat the roof space all day.
 In summer, the roof space heats up with the suns rays.
 We have measured temperatures as high as 60 degrees on the ceiling in some homes.
 Now one must consider this is almost like underfloor heating in summer.
 Let us look at a few ways to block the radiated heat from the ceiling or find a way to stop the effects of this heat.

-Without a doubt, fitting Roof Ventilation is one of the most affordable ways to stop hot air from being trapped in the roof space.
+Without a doubt, proper Roof Ventilation is one of the most affordable ways to stop hot air from being trapped in the roof space.
 The Roof ventilators are fitted on the roof just below the pitch.
 As the heat builds up in the roof space, the pressure gets the ventilators extracting the heat.

 Ceiling insulation is the most significant single product that will improve indoor temperature by 4 – 8 degrees.
 Besides, Roofing insulation is the best of the affordable ways to cool your home in summer.
 Roof insulation may cost as much as R10000 for an average house.
 By recovering the cost of insulation in two to three years on energy saving in the home.
 Check roof insulation prices.

 Installing a ceiling fan is one of the affordable ways to cool your home in the summer.
 Most ceiling fans have lighting fitted out of the box.
-Ceiling fans are simple to fit.
+Ceiling fans are simple to do.
 Just remove the old bedroom light.
 Install the new ceiling fan.
 Importantly ensure the wiring is secure and the fan is tight.

 All ceiling fans have between 3 and 7 settings.
 Additionally, summer and winter setting is available on the fans.
 Summer settings blow the wind down, whereas winter settings suck the air upwards and then down.
 The benefit of these fans is that they move the air in the room, allowing a more comfortable environment.
 The cost of ceiling fans can vary from R800 to R8000.
 Check out these guys Solent Ceiling Fans for pricing on ceiling fans.